 -

-Increased organization risk through gaps in security, compliance and internal controls, and through starting with an outdated or insecure codebase
+Increased organizational risk through gaps in security, compliance, and internal controls

-True transformation goes beyond migrating existing functionality and considers the ‘who’ and the ‘how’ of work, and how systems can support and control those activities.
-A key part of that transformation is to embed security as a key part of the business change workstreams from the outset, integrate controls early, and avoid retrofitting security later.
+True transformation goes beyond migrating functionality.
+A key part of this is embedding security into business change from the outset, integrating controls early, and avoiding retrofitting later.

 How to approach the full transformation

-It may seem like there’s more work to do with a transformation compared to a conversion — but, in reality, it just brings that work forward, where it can be planned, governed, and aligned to business outcomes — rather than addressed reactively when it becomes a problem.
+While transformation may seem like more work than conversion, it simply brings that work forward — where it can be planned, governed, and aligned to business outcomes rather than addressed reactively.

 -

-Start with clear planning and gain an understanding of what the transformation should achieve
+Start with clear planning and a shared understanding of transformation goals

 -